KHP-Informatics/RetroSnake/README.md

 Important:
 After the installation, update the path of the two install directories (to AnnotSV and knotAnnotSV) in the config.yaml file.

+# Change the transposable element to look for - the default is HERV-K

+1.In config.yalm

+HERVK_eref: /mnt/lustre/groups/herv_project/herv_pipeline_startfiles/hervk_eref.tab

+hervk_eref.tab has the following contents:
+HERVK	/mnt/lustre/groups/herv_project/herv_pipeline_startfiles/HERVK_ref.fasta

+The first column is the name of transposable elementm the second its sequence in fasta file.

+Replace the content of hervk_eref.tab file to point to FASTA of another transposable element.
+The name 'HERVK_eref' and 'hervk_eref.tab' can stay the same.